Welcome to Augsburg University Residence Life!

 - Halogen lamps

 Appliances must have enclosed heating elements and have the underwriter’s laboratory approval.
-The College reserves the right to, and will, remove unauthorized or dangerous electrical appliances, lighting, or items.
+The University reserves the right to, and will, remove unauthorized or dangerous electrical appliances, lighting, or items.

 EMERGENCY CONTACT INFORMATION

 In order to pick up your keys, you must have completed the online Emergency Contact Information form.
-Interacting with Augsburg College Records and Registration, please log on to Augnet using your username and password.
+Interacting with Augsburg University Records and Registration, please log on to Augnet using your username and password.
 Click on Records and Registration which directs you to a new site in which you must click on Student Information/Contact.
-You can find it at Records and Registration/Student Information/Contacts.
+You can find it at Records and Registration on Inside Augsburg.

 Completion of this form is required for all students living on campus.
-The information entered on this form will aid the college in providing assistance in the event of an emergency.
-All information is private and is used solely by the Augsburg College administrative staff.
+The information entered on this form will aid the University in providing assistance in the event of an emergency.
+All information is private and is used solely by the Augsburg University administrative staff.